thomasWeise/dataTransformeR/README.md

 initial values when fitting models.
 Second, in this example, the data became beautifully linear.
 If you were fitting a linear model to this, you can then translate this model back into the original data space easily using the `backward` and `forward` functions.
+Furthermore, we also get some measure of the complexity that the log scaling has involved.
+We may then decide to apply a model fitting approach to both the raw and the transformed data.
+When deciding which of the two resulting models to choose, we may not just consider the model performance, but also that the model on the transformed data is actually more complex than the one of the raw data.

 By the way, did you notice the beautiful readble bodies of the transformation functions?
 They do not contain any unresolved variables or nested, opaque functions (apart from the system functions log and exp).
 They are constructed with the support of our [functionComposeR](http://www.github.com/thomasWeise/functionComposeR) package.